Atizapán de Zaragoza: History

 In 2000, Antonio Domínguez Zambrano was elected as the President of Atizapán, representing the National Action Party.
 After taking possession of the government was discovered that he was the head of many corruption and fraud events and also bullying rivals and fraud.

 But the main charge was the murder of fellow party partner María de los Ángeles Tamez Reyes, which at the time was working as part of his government.

 As a result, Antonio Domínguez was found guilty on all accounts and sent to prison with his secretary Daniel García.

+Industry

+In Atizapán de Zaragoza there are small yet significant industrial areas that house Mexican companies, with 80% of their employees living within the local government.
+Grupo Assa, dedicated to textile production, has been based in the town since 1978.

 Politics

 Atizapán de Zaragoza municipality has a town hall.
 The administration is headed by a municipal president or mayor and includes a treasurer, a municipal secretary and councilors; the municipal seat is Ciudad López Mateos town.
 This municipality has a Municipal public announcement of police side and good governance (Bando municipal de policía y buen gobierno), are local laws, this is issued each year and published every February 5, the national Constitution Day.